There are so many great reasons to keep honey bees.

-Producing your own delicious honey, maybe selling some of it for some extra cash, pollinating the plants and flowers in your own garden, and giving mother nature a helping hand, and just the sheer excitement of watching your own bees as they busy about their hive.
+Producing your own delicious honey, maybe selling some of it for some extra cash, pollinating the plants and flowers in your own garden and giving mother nature a helping hand... and just the sheer excitement of watching your own bees as they busy about their hive.

-Rooftop beekeeping in Brooklyn, New York
+This is rooftop beekeeping in Brooklyn, New York (Image courtesy Jeffrey Allen).

 There are more than enough sources of nectar in parks, tree lined streets, community gardens, or even outside florist shops to keep city bees happy.